 There is clearly scope for relations between student and non-student residents to be developed through the Community University Partnership Project from which The Round Hill Society has already received some funding.
 This is an area which our Committee would like to take forward.

-Our 2013 Annual General Meeting took place on Thursday 17th October at Salvation Army, Park Crescent.
+Our 2013 Annual General Meeting took place at Salvation Army, Park Crescent.

 Election of new committee

 The meeting was fairly well attended.
 Very encouraging was that 5 people came forward to join the 9 members who were re-elected to serve on our new committee.

 Carol Hall, our treasurer, distributed the accounts which showed a slight loss.
 This was dealt with last month by charging traders & those offering services for entries on the back of our printed magazine The Round Hill Reporter.
 It was the printing costs of the latter which were responsible for the shortfall.
 It is now operating a slight profit.

 PCSO Bonnie Scovell (Police Community Support Officer 29349) reminded residents that 2013 had been marked by several burglaries in Round Hill.
 See her article advising on vigilance and good security on this website.

 Our Chair, Annie Rimington, who continues in this role, gave a comprehensive annual report, mentioning the areas of activity which are also covered in the different sections of this website as well as our printed newsletters.

 With previous years' street parties being subject to downpours of rain and this year's focus being community clean-ups rather than open gardens and table-top sales, I thought Annie might have found it a challenge to make the year's activities sound both substantial and fun.